-This course is a field study of the plants, animals, natural features, and climate of a particular region of North America or perhaps another continent. it includes the study of ecological relationships in the selected study area.
-Students will be assessed by periodic quizzes in the field.
-This three week intensive field course will involve camping and extensive travel to National Parks, game reserves, and natural areas.
-A field trip fee will be charged commensurate with the distance traveled.
-(Offered periodically as an intensive course spanning 3 weeks before fall term, during Christmas holiday, or 3 weeks after spring term.
+This course is a field study of the plants, animals, natural features, and climate of a particular region of North America, an island archipelago, or perhaps another continent, and may involve camping and extensive travel to National Parks, games reserves, and natural areas.
+It includes the study of ecological relationships in the selected study area.
 Offered concurrently with BIOL 325.
 Non-Biology majors should register for BIOL 225.)
+A field trip fee will be charged commensurate with the distance traveled.
+3 Theory 1 Lab.
+Lab fee.
 Credits: 4